GRC Engineering

 API-retrieved evidence eliminates all four weaknesses.
 API responses include timestamps, complete datasets, and cryptographic signatures or audit trails proving data authenticity.
 The evidence is structured (JSON, CSV) rather than visual (PNG, PDF), enabling automated validation and comparison across time periods.

+The audit fix.
 Audit your most recent evidence collection package.
 Count the number of evidence artifacts provided as screenshots versus structured data exports (CSV, JSON, API responses).
 Calculate the percentage of screenshot-based evidence.
 If screenshots exceed 40% of total artifacts, you have a measurable automation opportunity.
 Prioritize the five highest-frequency screenshot artifacts for API replacement first.

 How Does the API Evidence Collection Architecture Work?